MicrosoftLearning/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_01_ManageUserRoles.md

     ![Screen image displaying the Remove assignments dialog box with Yes highlighted](./media/directory-role-remove-role.png)

-The Application administrator role is removed from the user and it no longer appears on the **Alain Charon – Assigned roles** page.
+The Application administrator role is removed from the user and it no longer appears on the **Chris Green – Assigned roles** page.